MaplePHP/MaplePHP/README.md

 # MaplePHP - Layered structure MVC PHP framework

+## MaplePHP is currently in beta, and significant changes are expected.

 **MaplePHP is a layered structure MVC PHP framework** that very user-friendly and does not compromise on performance or scalability.
 By leveraging a modular architecture and with full PSR support, the framework allows for easy customization and flexibility, enabling developers to pick and choose the specific components they need to build their applications.

 ## Documentation